awsdocs/aws-organizations-docs/doc_source/orgs_tutorials_basic.md

 ## Step 3: Create the service control policies<a name="tutorial-orgs-step3"></a>

 In the steps in this section, you create three [service control policies \(SCPs\)](orgs_manage_policies_scps.md) and attach them to the root and to the OUs to restrict what users in the organization's accounts can do\.
 The first SCP prevents anyone in any of the member accounts from creating or modifying any AWS CloudTrail logs that you configure\.
-The master account isn't affected by any SCP, so after you apply the CloudTrail SCP, you must create any logs from the master account\.
+The management account isn't affected by any SCP, so after you apply the CloudTrail SCP, you must create any logs from the management account\.

 **To create the first SCP that blocks CloudTrail configuration actions**